In AnQiCMS template, how to determine if one number can be evenly divided by another to achieve conditional display?

 </div>

-Another common scenario is to apply different styles to odd and even rows in a list to enhance readability or visual effects.
-This can also be achieved bydivisiblebyFilter to implement:
+Another common scenario is to apply different styles to odd and even rows in a list to improve readability or visual effects.
+This can also be achieved bydivisiblebyTo implement a filter:

 <ul class="product-list">